 “Movies at the Palace: Our Favorites from Warner Bros.” continues with the funniest dead guy alive, Beetlejuice, Beetlejuice, Beetlejuice!
-On March 18th, return to the “Neitherworld” on a 52-foot screen in Manhattan’s fourth largest theater.
+On March 18th, step into the Netherworld on a 50-foot screen in Manhattan’s fourth largest theater.
 Be sure to arrive at 7pm for a special pre-show introduction by Broadway’s own Beetlejuice, Alex Brightman!

 Alex Brightman is a writer and two-time Tony Award nominee living in New York City.
 On stage, Alex is currently starring in Beetlejuice on Broadway, for which he received multiple nominations including a Tony Award nomination and the honor of Broadway.com's 2019 Star of the Year.
 He also originated the role of Dewey Finn in School of Rock on Broadway, which earned him his first Tony Award nomination.
 Other Broadway credits include: Matilda, Big Fish, Wicked, and Glory Days.
 Television credits include Documentary Now!, The Good Fight, SMILF, and Royal Pains.
 Playwriting credits include: Everything is Fine, We Left It Here, and Slow Children.
 Musical writing credits include It's Kind of a Funny Story, Make Me Bad, The Whipping Boy, and The Life and Slimes of Marc Summers.
 Alex also wrote and developed the newest touring Disney on Ice spectacular titled Mickey's Search Party, and he recently sold and developed The Allard, a series/pilot for NBC.
 You can see Alex in the upcoming film, Here Today, and you can hear him on this October's Teen Titans Halloween episode where he will be voicing Beetlejuice.